#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 11:23 That is neat.

-11:24 - Other than the fact that if you do a lot of work in directly in Pydantic models, there might be a few small breaking changes.
+11:24 Other than the fact that if you do a lot of work directly in Pydantic models, there might be a few small breaking changes.

 11:38 Like these things were motivated.

-11:40 We'll come back and talk a bit more about this at the end, but they're motivated.
+11:40 We'll come back and talk a bit more about this at the end.

 11:43 This whole conversation was motivated.

-11:44 This big, long book that you wrote here, dead simple Python, give people the elevator pitch and then we'll get to it.
+11:44 This big, long book that you wrote here, Dead Simple Python.

 12:01 It's obvious retrospective.